mtanzim/recipe-app-v2/README.md

 * The following changes are planned:
   * Updated routing strategies
   * Use of es6 code/transpiling with babel
+  * Unit testing with Mocha
+  * Improvements to async code with async/await functions in conjunction with promises
+  * General code cleanup following best practices
+  * Solidify understanding of Mongo/Mongoose
-  * Usage of MySQL database instead of Mongo (or perhaps in conjunction)
+  * Usage of MySQL database in conjunction with Mongo
   * Integration of Redis for sessions storage
-  * Improvements to async code with async/await functions in conjunction with promises
   * Authentication with JWT
-  * Unit testing with Mocha
-  * General code cleanup following best practices

 The original app can be found here: